<?xml version="1.0" encoding="UTF-8"?>

 <entry>

-<title>Effect of teaching and learning resources on academic performance in public secondary schools in Kitui County, Kenya</title>
+<title>Impact of evaluation of professional documents on students’ academic performance in public secondary schools in Kitui County, Kenya</title>

-<link href="https://repository.seku.ac.ke/handle/123456789/8332" rel="alternate"/>
+<link href="https://repository.seku.ac.ke/handle/123456789/8396" rel="alternate"/>

 <author>